 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized.
-Management assessed that the deferred tax assets, netted against deferred tax liabilities, recognized as at December 31, 2022 and 2021 will be fully utilized in the coming periods (see Note 15).
+Management assessed that the deferred tax assets, netted against deferred tax liabilities, recognized as at December 31, 2022 (nil as of December 31, 2023) will be fully utilized in the coming periods (see Note 15).